PRX/dovetail-bytes-lambda/README.md

 This lambda logs the listener episode and exactly which bytes of the mp3 were downloaded.

 The resulting CloudWatch Logs are shipped over AWS Kinesis to the [dovetail-counts-lambda](https://github.com/PRX/dovetail-counts-lambda).
-The bytes downloaded for each listener-episode are accumulated in Redis, until they've pass the IAB 2.0 threshold to count as downloads / ad-impressions.
+The bytes downloaded for each listener-episode are accumulated in Redis, until they pass the IAB 2.0 threshold to count as downloads / ad-impressions.

 # Developing